E-learning course: The Art of Meetings (Concept Project)

 Projects

-Audience: Lead Project Managers responsible for guiding and mentoring other project managers.
+Audience: Lead Project Managers mentoring other project managers

 Overview